cjledbetter/sicp/README.md

 Each section (20) contains the SIPC video download along with code stubs and notes pertaining to the video lectures.
 This may also include stubs and notes from the companion book.

+This repository is used to stay organized using multiple devices to study this material.